alexmackenzie-wx/eBPF-Projects/README.md

 - [Cilium](https://cilium.io/): Open source software for providing, securing and observing network connectivity between container workloads
 - [Kubearmour](https://kubearmor.io/): uses eBPF and LSM to provide policy based system to restrict any unwanted, malicious behavior of cloud-native workloads at runtime.
 - [Tracee](https://www.aquasec.com/): Linux Runtime Security and Forensics using eBPF
+- [Pixie](https://px.dev/): Observability for Kubernetes using eBPF.
+- [Fonio](https://ingraind.org/): foniod is an security monitoring agent born for the cloud.